From Indexing to Coding: A New Paradigm for Data Availability Sampling: Numerical Analysis

 \section{Numerical Analysis}

-In this section, we evaluate RLNC-DAS as described in Sec.~\ref{sec:protocol_description}, focusing on the download cost incurred by a light node across a wide range of underlying data sizes.
-For this purpose, we compare RLNC-DAS against three other DAS protocols known from literature in the evaluated (or slightly adapted) form: i) Sampling from a coded Merkle tree \cite{CodedMerkleTree}, as summarized in Sec.~\ref{sec:appendix_CMT}; ii) two protocols based on 2D-RS codes, using either Merkle trees or KZG as commitment schemes, summarized in Sec.~\ref{sec:appendix_2DRS}.
+In this section, we evaluate RLNC-DAS, as described in Sec.~\ref{sec:protocol_description}, with respect to its overall bandwidth cost, focusing primarily on the interaction between claimer and verifier and, in particular, on the verifier's download cost.
+We further provide asymptotic evaluations of the computational complexity incurred during commitment, coding, and membership proving for a several verifier sampling from one claimer.
+For this purpose, we compare RLNC-DAS against three data availability sampling (DAS) protocols from the literature, considered in their originally proposed or slightly adapted form: